 Every chef has their little tricks and secrets.
-My good friend Tony Maws of Craigie on Main and the newly opened Kirkland Tap and Trotter in Cambridge/Somerville, MA may not admit it, but after years of dining at his restaurant, I know one of his.
+My good friend Tony Maws of Craigie on Main in Cambridge, MA may not admit it, but after years of dining at his restaurant, I know one of his.
 I call it the "pick some vegetables, pick some cured meat, add some herbs, and put a poached egg on it" trick, and I've found some variation of that dish on the dinner and brunch menu at Craigie on Main pretty much every time I've eaten there (which is a lot).
 I also tend to order it every single time because, well, it's a good trick.

 Seeing as we just tackled perfect slow cooked poached eggs in yesterday's article on sous-vide cooking and we already have a foolproof method for more traditional poached eggs, the time seemed right to introduce this trick to y'all.

 At Craigie, in the past I've had a sauté of wild mushrooms with nuggets of venison sausage, or root vegetables cooked into a hash with smoked beef tongues and corned cheeks.
 Their current menu has a version with chanterelle mushrooms, potatoes, and chorizo.

 They say imitation is the best form of flattery.
 I say that flattery is the best way to get away with stealing great ideas and employing them yourself.
 If I've ever cooked you a fancy meal, then you've probably tasted some variation on this theme, as well.

 This version uses fresh corn kernels charred until sweet and nutty, Spanish chorizo cooked crisp, scallions, and basil, with a sprinkling of brioche croutons cooked in the chorizo oil for crunch.
 Stir it all together with the soft egg yolks and it makes one heck of a little stew.